 Google recently updated the service to its new iteration, Google Analytics 4, and added several new features marketers should know about.
 If you want to get the most out of the tool, read closely as we go cover the basics.
 Here is a quick rundown of the new features included in Google Analytics 4:

-update to the services artificial intelligence allows for more insights and predictions aimed at giving marketers real-time insight into sales.
+An update to the services of artificial intelligence allows for more insights and predictions aimed at giving marketers real-time insight into sales.
 It can alert you to increasing product demand and predict sales outcomes.
 Marketers can use this information to gauge customer behavior and adjust their tactics accordingly.

 The new Analytics has consent options to help you abide by regulations set forth by the General Date Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 There are also new options for deleting data you collect on your customers.
 You now can easily dispose of information when users request to have their data deleted.